 This article shows how to set up Xamarin.iOS for Visual Studio.
-It will cover the installation process for the Xamarin plug-in for Visual Studio and discuss the requirements for a Macintosh with Apple’s SDK installed.
+It covers the installation process for the Xamarin plug-in for Visual Studio, and discusses the steps for pairing a Macintosh Build Host with Apple’s SDK installed.

 Xamarin iOS for Visual Studio allows iOS applications to be written and tested on Windows computers, with a networked Mac providing the build and deployment service.

-- Creation of a single cross platform solution for iOS, Android and Windows applications.
+- Create a single cross platform solution for iOS, Android and Windows applications.

-- Using Visual Studio tools (such as Resharper and Team Foundation Server) for all your cross-platform projects, including iOS source code.
+- Use Visual Studio tools (such as Resharper and Team Foundation Server) for all your cross-platform projects, including iOS source code.

-- Using the familiar (for existing Visual Studio developers) code editor, keyboard shortcuts, etc.
+- Work with a familiar (for existing Visual Studio developers) code editor, keyboard shortcuts, etc.

 Xamarin iOS for Visual Studio accomplishes an amazing feat: it lets you create, build and debug iOS applications on a Windows computer using the Visual Studio IDE.
-It cannot do this alone, however, as iOS applications cannot be created without Apple’s compiler, and they cannot be deployed without Apple’s certificates and code-signing tools.
-This means that your Xamarin iOS for Visual Studio installation requires a networked Mac OS-X computer to perform these tasks for you.
-Once configured, Xamarin’s tools will make the process as seamless as possible, but the fact remains that a Mac is required in addition to the Windows computer running Visual Studio.
+It cannot do this alone, however - iOS applications cannot be created without Apple’s compiler, and they cannot be deployed without Apple’s certificates and code-signing tools.
+This means that your Xamarin iOS for Visual Studio installation requires a connection to a networked Mac OS-X computer to perform these tasks for you.
+Once configured, Xamarin’s tools will make the process as seamless as possible.

 The system requirements are: